pretzelhammer/rust-blog/posts/chat-server.md

             .nth(1)
             .unwrap()
             .to_owned();
+        // check if user is already in the room
+        // they're trying to join
         if new_room == room_name {
             b!(sink.send(format!("You are in {room_name}")).await);
             continue;
         }
-        b!(room_tx.send(format!("{name} left {room_name}")));
+        // notify current room that we've left b!(room_tx.send(format!("{name} left {room_name}")));
+        // join new room, this creates
+        // the room if it doesn't
+        // already exist
         room_tx = rooms.join(&new_room);
         room_rx = room_tx.subscribe();
         room_name = new_room;
-        b!(room_tx.send(format!("{name} joined {room_name}")));
+        // notify new room that we have joined b!(room_tx.send(format!("{name} joined {room_name}")));
     }
     // ...
+    // notify our current room that we've left
+    // on disconnect, as before
     let _ = room_tx.send(format!("{name} left {room_name}"));
     // ...
 }